ElmoDFGD/ElmoRim/README.md

 ### In-Game MCM options

- - **Skyrim Unbound**: Choose your Standing Stone, starting location, starting equipment, starting wealth, etc. By default, the player is set to become Dragonborn, so if you do not want that for some reason, turn it off. **I highly suggest against choosing to not become Dragonborn, as it will lock you out of a lot of content within the list.**
+ - **Skyrim Unbound**: Choose your Standing Stone, starting location, starting equipment, starting wealth, etc. By default, the player is set to become Dragonborn, so if you do not want that for some reason, turn it off.
      - Dragons by default are set to appear after 7 to 21 days, and will appear at word walls before appearing in the wild.
 If you wish to make them spawn faster/slower/instantly or want to make them spawn based on level instead, you can change it here.
  - **Better Third Person Selection**: Enables the filters to reduce the possibility that the player character accidentally steals items when trying to interact with the world.
 Turn these filters off if you do not like them.
  - **Favourite Howls Menu**: Customize which powers will be in your favorites menu (for werewolves).